Mdgulab0786/Portfolio/DEPLOYMENT.md

 # Deployment Guide

-This guide focuses on a clean static deployment with Netlify (or Vercel) and Supabase as the data layer.
+This guide shows a single-deploy setup where one Node app serves both the API and the built React app (no separate platforms).

 ## 🚀 Quick Deploy Options

-### 1. Netlify (Recommended - Easiest)
+### Option A: Render (single Web Service)

 1. Push to GitHub (if not already done):